 - Click Save.

-Uninstalling and reinstalling Microsoft Teams can solve different issues, such as loading or connection troubles, trusted platform issues, etc. It also removes corrupt data, temporary bugs, and glitches.
+Uninstalling and reinstalling Microsoft Teams can solve issues like loading or connection troubles, trusted platform issues, etc. It also removes corrupt data, temporary bugs, and glitches.

 Here are the steps to reinstall Teams from your device: